tdilauro/Simplified-wiki/User-Profile-Management-Protocol.md

 The `simplified` namespace is reserved.
 All elements whose names start with "simplified:" will have their semantics defined in this section.

-In general, this specification does not define whether or not a given setting is writable (and thus, whether it should show up in the main document or in `settings`.
+In general, this specification does not define whether or not a given setting is writable (and thus, whether it should show up in the root object or in the `settings` sub-object).
 That depends on the application.

 ## `simplified:authorization_expires`